Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 When deploying a VM, in addition to resource like `CPU cores` and `RAM`, it requires a number of additional supporting resources, such as storage.
 Azure VMs require an OS disk for the operating system, and persistent storage for user data if required.

-Additonially, since you obviously can't' sit in front of your VM and use it as a local user with a keyboard, mouse, and monitor, the VM needs access tp a Virtual Network (VNet) and a virtual network interface card (NIC) to connect to the VNet.
+Additionally, since you obviously can't sit in front of your VM and use it as a local user with a keyboard, mouse, and monitor, the VM needs access to a Virtual Network (VNet) and a virtual network interface card (NIC) to connect to the VNet.
 You may also wish to allocate a public IP address to the VM, which is another resource.

 If you do not manually select these options they will be created automatically.

 ## Azure Virtual Desktop

-Organisations have a wide range of compute requirements which can be met with virtual machines, but cloud providers offer a range of different compute services which can offer greater performance, or be more cost effectiveness than dedicated VMs.
+Organisations have a wide range of compute requirements which can be met with virtual machines, but cloud providers offer a range of different compute services which can offer greater performance and cost effectiveness than dedicated VMs.
 One such example is Azure Virtual Desktop (AVD).

 Traditionally, if a user works in a desktop environment, carrying out typical productivity tasks with common Microsoft365 and 3rd party apps, you give that user a computer running the required OS, and install all of the required app's.
 You then manage the computer using some automated configuration management tool, and/or `group policy`.
 You may also allow your users to use their own computers and phones, known as **bring your own device** (BYOD), but that introduces further administrative overhead and security concerns.